 Your words have to do the heavy lifting of connecting a person's problem to your solution.
 Follow this simple framework:

 - The Value (The Body): Briefly explain how your service solves that problem.
-Focus on the benefits and the transformation, not just the list of tasks you perform.
-Use bullet points to make your key benefits easy to scan.
+Focus on the benefits and transformation, not just the tasks you perform.

 - "Click to book your free 15-minute discovery call."